The 7 Best Reasons to Have a Wellness Program: Benefits of Wellness

 These things are actually very hard to study and we have a feeling or sense that they do make a difference in our ability to attract good workers.
 But, there is no science to back any of this up.

 Now consider your wellness program.
 Unlike all the other benefits your worksite offers, wellness programs have been studied for decades.
 There are hundreds and hundreds of rigorous scientific evaluations of the impact of wellness programs.
 There is more research on the impact of wellness programs than anything else your company does.
-Granted, the research is not perfect—no research ever is.
+The research is not perfect—there is no such thing as a perfect study.

 But after decades of scientists evaluating programs, we have an enormous amount of very solid data that show the benefits of having a wellness program.
 I personally have published 75 research papers on the impact of worksite wellness programs.
 And I am just one of hundreds of scientists in the field.